yash30201/cs-notes/SystemDesign/notes/HarwardScalabilityLectureNotes.md

 ## Database Partitioning

-In master slave configuration of databases, especially in read heavy systems, it's better to divert the read queries of a particular set of users to a partition and another set of users to other partition.
+In [master slave configuration](MasterSlaveMySql.md) of databases, especially in read heavy systems, it's better to divert the read queries of a particular set of users to a partition and another set of users to other partition.
 All the reads go to the master and the reads through slaves.

+> Master Slave => Read from slaves, writes to master